Whatever – Aimee Mann (1993)

 Where’s the bad cut on Aimee Mann’s Whatever?
 There ain’t one.

 Go ahead.
 Try to find a bad song on this CD.
 “I Should Have Known,” the opening number, is an in-your-face rocker that still manages to feature some “Ooooh — bop bop bop” vocals that somehow disarms the heavy feel of a rock anthem.

 How about “Fifty Years After the Fair”?
-Are you kidding?
-With background vocals by Ex-Byrds singer Roger McGuinn, Aimee channels the Byrds with a jangly folk-rock tune that leaves you smiling at the end.
+With background vocals by Ex-Byrds singer Roger McGuinn, Mann channels the Byrds with a jangly folk-rock tune that leaves you smiling at the end.

 So we all just started playing